A2Amir/SAGC-A68/README.md

 Verify that the new environment was installed correctly

         conda env list

-### 3. Dataset and Processing:
+### 3. Model training:

-We first used the dataset to develop two segmentation models based on [transfer learning](https://github.com/A2Amir/SFS-A68/blob/main/VGG16%20U-Net%20(Transfer%20Learning).ipynb) and [training from scratch](https://github.com/A2Amir/SFS-A68/blob/main/Training%20U-Net%20From%20Scratch.ipynb) then, the outputs of the space function segmentation models for the test dataset are evaluated by Intersection over Union (IoU) and Total Error metrics.
+Since a typical GAN only takes node features into node embeddings, we extend GAN to incorporate edge features.
+We then used the dataset to train the extended GAN from scratch, we used a simple training strategy, starting with a learning rate of 0.001, training the model 5000 epochs, and saving the best model with the lowest error on the training dataset.
+The outputs of the extended GAN model for the test dataset are evaluated by Precision, Recall, and F1-Score metrics.
+See the [code and result](https://github.com/A2Amir/SAGC-A68/blob/main/Graph.ipynb) here.

 ### 4. Acknowledgments